-Looking for stay-at-home jobs for your teens?
-The next time they request a meal, ask them to help you make it, in exchange for a “paycheck”.
-You can do this for any of the chores around your house — running errands (if they’re 16), laundry for the family, the list goes on.
-Become a babysitter or pet sitter If your teens are helpers, they may be inclined to take care of little critters… or little humans!
-To babysit, they may want to get certified with the Red Cross.
+Or maybe you’re looking for stay-at-home jobs?
+Teens can lend a hand in the kitchen in exchange for a “paycheck” in our allowance app.
+This works for any chores around the house — running errands, laundry for the family, the list goes on.
+Become a babysitter or pet sitter Up for a little more responsibility?
+How about taking care of little critters… or little humans!
+To babysit, consider getting certified with the Red Cross.
 Pet sitting doesn’t warrant a certification, but it does require a love for animals — and comfort with messes.
-Create and sell It’s not as easy to find safe jobs for teens during COVID, but they can always have a sale.
-Try Poshmark, Depop or thredUP for selling used clothes — or have them design their own clothes to sell on CafePress.
-Offer help as an assistant Looking for a stay-at-home job for your teens?
-Try offering their help as an assistant.
+Create and sell If your family’s closets are overflowing with gently used clothes, try having a sale.
+Look to brands like Poshmark, Depop or thredUP for reselling clothes.
+Teens with graphic skills can also design their own clothes to sell on CafePress or Zazzle.
+Offer help as an assistant Want a stay-at-home job?
+Try offering help as an assistant.
 Gardening assistant?
 Social media apprentice?
 Personal assistant?
-Sky’s the limit.
+The sky’s the limit.
 Check with your friends and family members — or try a job search tool like this.

-After your one month trial, plans start at just $4.99/month for the whole family.
+After your one-month trial, plans start at just $4.99/month for the whole family.
 Includes up to five kids.